Black River (Ohio)

-The Black River is a tributary of Lake Erie, about 12 mi (19 km) long, in northern Ohio in the United States.
-Via Lake Erie, the Niagara River and Lake Ontario, it is part of the watershed of the St. Lawrence River, which flows to the Atlantic Ocean.
-The Black drains an area of 470 mi² (1217 km²).
+The Black River is a 12-mile (19 km) long tributary of Lake Erie located in Lorain County, Ohio in the United States.
+The City of Elyria sits on the banks of this river and via Lake Erie, the Niagara River and Lake Ontario, the Black River is part of the watershed of the St. Lawrence River, which flows to the Atlantic Ocean.